 The fragmented data is hard to track, leading to missed opportunities to claim rebate.
 In our experience, something like 4% of potential rebate revenue typically goes unclaimed, amounting to millions of dollars for some firms.

-To reach a point where you can successfully—and reliably—automate your rebate management, it’s critical to get all of this fragmented data into a central, organized location.
-For the purposes of this blog, we’ll assume that location is our rebate management system, DealTrack.
+To reach a point where you can successfully—and reliably—automate your rebate management, it’s critical to get all of this fragmented data imported into a central, organized location.
+For the purposes of this blog, we’ll assume that location is our rebate management system.

 The first step, then, is to import your existing data.
 It will likely include information about rebate terms, suppliers, customers, products, purchase and sales invoices, and more.
-You’ll need to get it out of the different systems and places where it currently resides, and import your data into our rebate management system.
+You’ll need to export the data out of the different systems and places where it currently resides, and import your data into our rebate management system.

 You might be tempted to automate this data import process.
-But while automation should almost always be the end goal, we usually recommend taking a manual approach at first—for two reasons:
+But while automation should almost always be the end goal, we usually recommend taking a manual approach to importing data at first—for two reasons:

-Firstly—and somewhat counter-intuitively—it means you can get up and running faster with the new software than if you were to wait for IT to implement the required integrations.
+- Firstly—and somewhat counter-intuitively—importing data manually means you can get up and running faster with the new software than if you were to wait for IT to implement the required integrations.
 If yours is like most organizations, the queue for IT projects is long, and it could be weeks or months before resource becomes available to work on automating your data imports.
 With manual data input, you and your team can get going right away.

-Secondly, it not only gives you an opportunity to review your current data, but also a chance to analyze your current practices around rebate management.
-Taking a phased, methodical approach allows you to review the breadth and quality of your existing data, review the calculations DealTrack outputs against it, and validate that everything is accurate and correct.
+- Secondly, it not only gives you an opportunity to review your current data, but also a chance to analyze your current practices around rebate management.
+Taking a phased, methodical approach to data importing allows you to review the breadth and quality of your existing rebate data, review the calculations the system outputs against it, and validate that everything is accurate and correct.

 It’s a worthwhile exercise because those bad habits may be having a big impact on your ability to maximize rebate revenue.
 For example, you may find that some orders are being classified using terms like ‘special’ or ‘other’, rather than against categories used to claim rebate.
 Those orders are often, and easily, left out of rebate claims—reducing the amount of revenue earned.

-Uncovering issues like this at the start of your automation journey gives you a chance to iron out inefficiencies and get your team using good data and admin practices.
-And with good, standardized processes, you can more reliably ensure that no rebate revenue slips through the cracks unclaimed.
+Uncovering data issues like this at the start of your automation journey gives you a chance to iron out inefficiencies and get your team using good data import and admin practices.
+And with good, standardized rebate management processes, you can more reliably ensure that no rebate revenue slips through the cracks unclaimed.

-Ensuring only good data goes into the new system means it will also generate more reliable business insights.
-When exported into finance analytics or management information systems, rebate data can be incredibly useful for forecasting, budgeting and formulating purchasing strategy.
+If you ensure you're only importing good data into the new rebate management system means it will also generate more reliable business insights.
+When the data is exported into finance analytics or management information systems, rebate data can be incredibly useful for forecasting, budgeting and formulating purchasing strategy.
 But if bad data is imported into the system, it’s a case of ‘garbage in, garbage out’.

-Once you’re happy with the quality of the data you're importing and exporting out of DealTrack, you can move on to automating data import and export.
+Once you’re happy with the quality of the rebate data you're importing and exporting out of your rebate management system, you can move on to automating data import and export.